 1961 April – A wildlife sanctuary was being created at Fairlight following an anonymous donor’s gift of Mallydams Wood.

 1961 April – The 45-year old bandstand on the parade extension of Hastings Pier was found to be in a dilapidated condition, so it was removed in May, and in June was replaced by a new moveable bandstand.

-1961 June 24 – A fire destroyed four net shops in Rock-a-Nore Road and badly damaged a fifth.
-Hastings Council replaced the four early in 1962.
+1961 June 24 – A fire destroyed four net shops in Rock-a-Nore Road and badly damaged a fifth, in rows T and U. Hastings Council replaced the four early in 1962.
 The fire awakened public concern about the future of all the net shops, many of which looked abandoned.

 1961 Sept – Opening of an ugly large tower block, built as part of Hastings College, in Archery Road.